 This range of habitats attracts a wide range of birds and about 300 species have been recorded here with nearly a hundred of these breeding.
 The area is now a Natural Park and Ramsar Site.

 Regular here in small numbers is Great Bittern, a very rare breeding bird in Spain.
 Other members of the heron family to be seen here include Little Bittern, Cattle Egret and Little Egret, and Grey Heron and Purple Heron.
 Greater Flamingo occurs on passage and there is a thriving and easily-seen reintroduced population of Western Swamphen.
 White Stork has also been reintroduced.

 Garganey is a regular summer visitor and Pied Avocet, Black-winged Stilt and Stone-curlew breed.
 Common Kingfisher, European Bee-eater, European Roller and Eurasian Hoopoe add colour and passerine breeders include Zitting Cisticola, Cetti's Warbler, Savi's Warbler, Great Reed Warbler and Moustached Warbler and Penduline Tit.
-Lesser Grey Shrike and Woodchat Shrike breed here with Red-backed Shrike on passage and Southern Grey Shrike in winter.
+Lesser Grey Shrike and Woodchat Shrike breed here with Red-backed Shrike on passage and Iberian Grey Shrike in winter.

 In winter Black-throated Diver can be seen on the sea close by as well as Common Scoter and Velvet Scoter and Razorbill.
 Ducks of a variety of species occur in large numbers on the open water and marshes and Glossy Ibis is regular.
 Hen Harrier and Short-eared Owl quarter the marshes in winter.